edwardnagy/flow_coordinator/README.md

 - Restore the app state after termination.
 - Guard screens from unauthorized access — for example, redirect to login if the user is not authenticated.
-- Support nested navigators and flows.
+- Support nested routing with tabs.
 - Preserve compatibility with the Navigator API.

 ## Getting started